Each week we will be featuring a local bar, pub or club to help boost the Kiwi hospitality industry and encourage customers to get out and explore!

 There are 6 ways you can catch up with The Shout NZ?

-Our print magazine – back this month!
+Our print magazine – November/December issue out very soon!
 Subscribe here.

 Online, updated daily with its own completely unique content and breaking news.

 Our weekly newsletter – free to your inbox!
 Subscribe here.

 Our digital magazines – the latest issues are online now, here and here.